The Arcs of a Brand and its Marketing

 But as incomes go up, beer consumption drops to a trickle.

-The upper middle classes and above, therefore, spent little on beer.
+The upper social echelon, therefore, spent little on beer.
 Imported beer had a certain appeal, but sales were minor.

-Yet, niche categories can make money, enough to justify their existence.
-This was Michelob’s space in the U.S. beer market.
+Still, niche categories – it never came close to rivalling Budweiser – can make money, and justify their existence.
+That was Michelob’s space in the U.S. beer market.

 I speak of course before Michelob Ultra, when apart a couple of variants – Michelob Light emerged in 1978 – Michelob meant a full-calorie beer with an emphasized European pedigree.